Cloud-based revenue recognition for technology companies has been saved

 In addition, while ASC 606 includes an exception to the general model for variable consideration in the form of a sales- or usage-based royalty related to licenses of intellectual property, SaaS arrangements often don’t qualify for the exception because a license typically isn’t transferred to the customer in such cases.

-The questions and answers in this Technology Alert provide interpretive guidance intended to help entities address certain challenges associated with applying the revenue recognition model in ASC 606 to SaaS and other cloud-based arrangements that include variable consideration.
+The questions and answers in this Technology Spotlight provide interpretive guidance intended to help entities address certain challenges associated with applying the revenue recognition model in ASC 606 to SaaS and other cloud-based arrangements that include variable consideration.

 Identifying the performance obligations in a hybrid cloud-based arrangement